Organizing Kids Masks for School + Bilingual Labels (English / Chinese)

 Stasher silicone bags with free printable bilingual labels

-To keep our various kids’ masks organized, we have a system of separating clean and dirty masks.
+To keep our various kids’ masks organized, we separate clean and dirty masks.
 With color-coded bags and free printable bilingual (English and Chinese) labels, our simple method can help kids and adults of all ages be prepared and safe with fresh masks.

 Related: Where to Buy KN95 and KF94 Masks for Kids and Adults With Coupons